 A cholesteatoma does not have a blood supply so taking antibiotics by mouth will not work at all because the antibiotics can't get into it.
 Antibiotic ear drops can clear away any infection around the cholesteatoma but will not treat the actual problem.
 Many people will have had antibiotic ear drops prescribed to them without success, before they are diagnosed with a cholesteatoma.

-The treatment is done by an ear specialist (an ENT doctor) and usually consists of an operation under a general anaesthetic.
-The aim of the surgery is to remove the tiny balls of cholesteatoma and then to clear out part of the middle ear so air can circulate around better.
+The treatment is done by an ear, nose, and throat specialist (an ENT doctor) and usually consists of an operation under a general anaesthetic.
+The aim of the surgery is removing the cholesteatoma and then to clear out part of the middle ear so air can circulate around better.
 This will hopefully stop the cholesteatoma coming back.

 If the patient is not fit for surgery (for example, if they are very old or frail or have other serious medical conditions) then regular visits to an ear specialist will be recommended.
 This is so the specialist can suction out any tiny bits of wax or debris deep in the ear that can contribute to a cholesteatoma.
 This will not solve the problem but can keep it from getting worse.